Big Game Fishing in Mauritius with Captain Vic

-For Tuna, we will target one species during our Big Game Fishing trip.
+For Tuna, we will target one specie during our Big Game Fishing trip.

-A very strong fighting fish, we mainly use artifical bait, using the downrigger or on the surface.
+A very strong fighting fish, we mainly use artificial bait, using the downrigger or on the surface.

 Tuna travel in a shoal, so we often catch several during our trips.